sbryngelson/group-docs/intro-to-group.md

 * Zotero, located [here](https://www.zotero.org/groups/4507615/comp-physics/library)
     * We have an unlimited shared Zotero group, where you should place papers and books relevant to your studies.
 I also reference many different texts at random times, and you can often find them available here.
+    * It has an iPhone app, a MacOS/*nix app, a web interface, etc. Very convenient.
+I prefer over Mendeley after using both significantly.
     * Request access from Spencer.

+### Computers